GfSE/SpecIF/README.md

 - A statement's 'object' must reference a valid resource or statement.
 - A statement's 'object' must have a class which is listed in the objectClasses of the statement's class, if such objectClasses are defined.
 - A statement's 'properties' must have valid entries according to the referenced dataType (see below).
-- A node's 'resource' must be the *key* of a member of *resources*.
+- A node's 'resource' must reference a member of resources by key.
-- A value ...
+- The list of values must not have more than one item, unless 'multiple' of the propertyClass (or by default of the dataType) is true.
+- Underlying dataType defines enumerated values: If present, the list of values must have entries defined as id in the dataType's enumeration list.
+- Underlying dataType 'xs:string' without enumerated values: If present, the list of values must have multilanguage text items.
+- Underlying dataType except 'xs:string' without enumerated values: If present, the list of values must have string items.
+- Underlying dataType 'xs:boolean' without enumerated values: Each item of the value list must be either 'true' or 'false'.
+- Underlying dataType 'xs:dateTime' without enumerated values: Each item of the value list must be a date-time according to ISO 8601.
+- Underlying dataType 'xs:anyURI' without enumerated values: Each item of the value list must be a valid URI string according to according to RFC 3986.
+- Underlying dataType 'xs:integer' without enumerated values: Each item of the value list must be a valid integer number.
+- Underlying dataType 'xs:double' without enumerated values: Each item of the value list must be a valid number.
+- Underlying dataType 'xs:integer' or 'xs:double' without enumerated values: Each item of the value list must be larger or equal to the dataTypes 'minInclusive', if defined.
+- Underlying dataType 'xs:integer' or 'xs:double'  without enumerated values: Each item of the value list must be smaller or equal to the dataTypes 'maxInclusive', if defined.
+- Underlying dataType 'xs:string' without enumerated values: Each multilanguage object of the value list must not be longer than 'maxLength', if defined.

-A syntax and constraint checker is available as JavaScript function using this [Github repository](./check/).
+A constraint checker is available as JavaScript function using this [Github repository](./check/).
 It is hosted by
 - SpecIF Home: https://specif.de/v1.0/check.js and https://specif.de/v1.1/check.js

 ## Examples